Spencerley/tech257-IaC/ansible.md

 `sudo apt install ansible -ansible -y`

+- Before running scripts on agent machines always run update and upgrade on them!

 ## adhoc commands
 - ping all the hosts in the hosts file:
     `sudo ansible all -m ping`